berashith/VQGAN-CLIP/README.md

 # VQGAN-CLIP Overview

 A repo for running VQGAN+CLIP locally.
 This started out as a Katherine Crowson VQGAN+CLIP derived Google colab notebook.
+I've grabbed Nerdyrodent's great version to make slight tweaks so that it's easier to use for larger scale art production and batch runs.

 <a href="https://replicate.ai/nerdyrodent/vqgan-clip"><img src="https://img.shields.io/static/v1?label=Replicate&message=Demo and Docker Image&color=blue"></a>